Skip to content

 What language is Scottish English?

-Scottish English is a dialect of English.
+Scottish English is a dialect of the English language.

 Which region is Scottish English associated with?